Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_exercises.md

 If we plot this graph, we can see the steady states of Y1 and Y2 are different once again.

-**Exercise 1:** Can you repair the system to find the appropriate reaction rate for X2 -> X2 + Y2 to make the steady states equal once more?
+**Exercise:** Can you repair the system to find the appropriate reaction rate for X2 -> X2 + Y2 to make the steady states equal once more?
 Are you able to adjust the reaction Y2 + Y2 -> Y2 as well?
 Do the reaction rates scale at the same rate?
 {: .notice--info}

-**Exercise 2:** One way for the cell to apply stronger "brakes" to the simple regulation rate would be to simply increase the degradation rate, rather than implement negative autoregulation.
+**Exercise:** One way for the cell to apply stronger "brakes" to the simple regulation rate would be to simply increase the degradation rate, rather than implement negative autoregulation.
 Why do you think that the cell doesn't do this?
 {: .notice--info}

 ## Implementing More Network Motifs
-**Exercise 1:** Use the NFSim tutorial implementing the repressilator as a basis to replicate the other network motif tutorials presented in this module.
+**Exercise:** Use the NFSim tutorial implementing the repressilator as a basis to replicate the other network motif tutorials presented in this module.
 {: .notice--info}

 [Next module](../chemotaxis/home){: .btn .btn--primary .btn--large}